High-dimensional Gaussian and bootstrap approximations for robust means: Gaussian approximations for winsorized means

 In all asymptotic statements~$n\to\infty$.
 Throughout, we impose the following assumption (for various values of~$m$). \begin{assumption} The~$X_1,\hdots,X_n$ are i.i.d.~random vectors in~$\R^d$ with~$\E |X_{1,j}|^m<\infty$ for some~$m\in(2,\infty)$ and all~$j=1,\hdots,d$.
 There exist strictly positive constants~$b_1$ and~$b_2$ such that~$\min_{j=1,\hdots,d}\sigma_{2,j}\geq b_1$ and $\sigma_m:=\max_{j=1,\hdots,d}\sigma_{m,j}\leq b_2$.
 The actually observed adversarially contaminated random vectors (in~$\R^d$) are denoted~$\tilde{X}_1,\hdots,\tilde{X}_{n}$ and satisfy~\eqref{eq:contamfrac}. \end{assumption}

-Imposing lower and upper bounds on moments of the~$X_{1,j}$ is commonplace when establishing upper bounds on~$\rho_n$ in~\eqref{eq:approxerror}, cf., e.g., the results in the overview~\cite{chernozhukov2023high}.
-Let us emphasize that all of our results are valid (in particular) \emph{absent} adversarial contamination, i.e., for~$\overline{\eta}_n=0$, which is the case studied in the literature on upper bounds on~$\rho_n$ summarized in the introduction.
+Imposing lower and upper bounds~$b_1$ and~$b_2$ on moments of the~$X_{1,j}$ is commonplace when establishing upper bounds on~$\rho_n$ in~\eqref{eq:approxerror}, cf., e.g., the results in the overview~\cite{chernozhukov2023high}.
+Note that~$b_1$ and~$b_2$ are describing a statistical model and are \emph{not} intended to be optimized by the user (our procedures do not require knowledge of~$b_1$ or~$b_2$).
+Let us finally emphasize that all of our results are valid (in particular) \emph{absent} adversarial contamination, i.e., for~$\overline{\eta}_n=0$, which is the case studied in the literature on upper bounds on~$\rho_n$ summarized in the introduction.